- Upcoming Events

 TRAINING WITH CHRISTIANE SANDERSON

 Previous Training CPD training: Inside the mind of a paedophile.
 PTSD.
 Domestic violence.
 Shame and self harm.
 Traumatic bonding.
 Borderline personality disorder.
 Dissociative identity disorder.
 Sexual disorders and paraphillias.
-Understanding the dynamics that occur between the survivor and significant others in their lives.
-If you would like to be included on a mailing list for future training, please contact firstname.lastname@example.org or call 020 8697 2112 or 0208 697 8022.
+Understanding the dynamics that occur between the survivor and significant others in their lives, Internal protectors and saboteurs.
+If you would like to be included on a mailing list for future training, please contact email@example.com or call 020 8697 2112 or 0208 697 8022.

 A NEW PLAY FROM MOSAC FROM THE MOUTHS OF MOTHERS is a powerful and inspiring drama which tells seven true stories of child sexual abuse using verbatim theatre techniques.